mist64/cbmbus_doc/4 Standard Serial.md

 ### Sending Bytes

 For the transmission of a byte stream, just two wires, CLK and DATA are used.
-The CLK line is exclusively operated by the sender, while the DATA line is operated by the sender in some steps, and by the receivers in other steps.
+The CLK line is exclusively operated by the sender, while the DATA line is operated by the sender during the transmission of bits, and by the receivers between the transmission of bytes.

 The CLK line is the sender's handshake, and outside of bit transmission, the DATA line is the receiver's handshake.